Locations:

 Unfortunately, most cases of holoprosencephaly (HPE) can’t be prevented, as “hidden” inherited genetic issues often cause HPE.
 If you plan on having a biological child, talk with your healthcare provider about genetic testing to understand your risk of having a child with a genetic condition or a condition that can be caused by an inherited genetic mutation, such as HPE.

-Scientists have identified some risk factors that might make it more likely that your unborn baby develops holoprosencephaly, including:
+Scientists have identified some risk factors that might make it more likely for a fetus to develop holoprosencephaly, including:

 • Having diabetes: Having Type 1 or Type 2 diabetes before you become pregnant might increase your risk of having a baby with HPE.
 This isn’t to be confused with gestational diabetes.

 • Exposure to teratogens: Teratogens are substances or factors that cause issues with fetal development that lead to birth defects.
-Exposure to teratogens, such as ethanol, retinoic acid and food-borne mycotoxins (mold toxins), may increase your risk of having a baby with holoprosencephaly.
+Exposure to teratogens — like ethanol, retinoic acid and food-borne mycotoxins (mold toxins) — may increase your risk of having a baby with holoprosencephaly.

 Outlook / Prognosis